Brain overload: what it is and how to fix it (5 tips)

 4. Avoid multitasking

-You might think that multitasking is the best way to get things done, but in fact, research shows it can actually lead to stress and anxiety.
+You might think that multitasking is the best way to get things done, but in fact, research shows it can actually lead to feeling tense and worried.
 The brain cannot focus on multiple things at once, so when you try to do it all (hello brain overload symptoms!), your brain will cycle between each task instead of working efficiently on just one thing at a time.

 If you want to avoid information overload and keep your mind focused on what's most important right now, avoid multitasking and take the time necessary to complete each task individually before moving on to the next one.